adamspanier/CryptoConductor/docs/Models.md

 4. _Username_ - The user's chosen screenname
 5. _Role_ - A foreign key entry to the user role
 6. _Specialties_ - A list of foreign keys relating to the specialty table.
 Dropdown checkbox menu.
+6. _Niches_ - A list of foreign keys relating to niche table.
 7. _Projects_ - A list of project foreign keys relating to which projects a user has contributed to.
 Dropdown checkbox menu.
 9. _Active_ - A boolean for currently acting